 These Cities Are About to Run Out of Clean Drinking Water

-Many of us take running water for granted.
-And recent events prove a water scarcity could become a reality for many U.S. cities.
-It’s happened before.
-Hundreds of wells ran dry near Bakersfield, California in 2014.
-Forced to go without running water until late 2016, residents received bottled water via trucks until a nearby town extended its water supply.
+Water scarcity will become a reality for many cities.
+It’s happened before; hundreds of wells ran dry near Bakersfield, California in 2014.
+Forced to go without running water until late 2016, residents used bottled water until a nearby town extended its water supply.

-Due to population booms, pollution disasters, and climate change, taps will run dry all over the world in the near future.
-Here are the most populated, water-stressed cities in America and beyond.
-One popular U.S. city is set to run dry very soon (page 9).
+Due to population booms, pollution, and climate change, taps will eventually run dry all over the world.
+Here are the most water-stressed cities in America and beyond.
+One popular U.S. tourist destination is set to run dry very soon (page 10).

 Next: Everything’s bigger here — including the water shortage.

 Cities like El Paso, Texas, have been affected by changes to the Rio Grande River.
 The Rio is at its lowest level in 70 years but millions still rely on the river to supply much of the Southwest’s water needs.
 Therefore, it should come as no surprise that Huffington Post put this city at a “high-risk” for water shortages and water vulnerability.

 When it comes to cities at risk of a water shortage, Moscow is top of the list.
 The past haunts Russia as air pollution problems stemming from the Soviet era continue to contaminate freshwater reserves.
 Up to 60% of all drinking water reserves in Russia are rendered useless thanks to subpar sanitary standards.
 Much of Moscow, specifically, is dependent on surface water that’s not exactly considered clean or healthy.

 6. Atlanta, Georgia